 In respect of installments receivable from the sale of properties, credit risk is managed primarily through credit reviews and an analysis of receivables on a continuous basis.
 The Group also undertakes supplemental credit review procedures for certain installment payment structures.
 The Group's stringent customer requirements and policies in place contribute to lower customer default than its competitors.
 Customer payments are facilitated through various collection modes including the use of postdated checks and auto-debit arrangements.
 Exposure to bad debts is not significant as title to real estate properties are not transferred to the buyers until full payment has been made and the requirement for remedial procedures is minimal given the profile of buyers.
+Also, to the extent allowed by regulations, certain payments are not returned which minimizes exposure to bad debts.

 Credit risk arising from rental income from leasing properties is primarily managed through a tenant selection process.
 Prospective tenants are evaluated on the basis of payment track record and other credit information.
 In accordance with the provisions of the lease contracts, the lessees are required to deposit with the Group security deposits and advance rentals which helps reduce the Group's credit risk exposure in case of defaults by the tenants.
 For existing tenants, the Group has put in place a monitoring and follow-up system.
 Receivables are aged and analyzed on a continuous basis to minimize credit risk associated with these receivables.
 Regular meetings with tenants are also undertaken to provide opportunities for counseling and further assessment of paying capacity.
+The amount of exposure from bad debts is minimized to the extent of the advance rentals and security deposits from the tenants.

-Other financial assets are comprised of cash and cash equivalents excluding cash on hand, short-term investments, financial assets at FVPTL and financial assets at FVOCI.
+Other financial assets are comprised of cash and cash equivalents excluding cash on hand, short-term investments, financial assets at FVTPL and financial assets at FVOCI.
 The Group adheres to fixed limits and guidelines in its dealings with counterparty banks and its investment in financial instruments.
 Bank limits are established on the basis of an internal rating system that principally covers the areas of liquidity, capital adequacy and financial stability.
 The rating system likewise makes use of available international credit ratings.
 Given the high credit standing of its accredited counterparty banks, management does not expect any of these financial institutions to fail in meeting their obligations.
 Nevertheless, the Group closely monitors developments over counterparty banks and adjusts its exposure accordingly while adhering to pre-set limits.

-The Group's maximum exposure to credit risk as of December 31, 2020 and 2019 is equal to the carrying values of its financial assets.
+The Group's maximum exposure to credit risk as of December 31, 2021 and 2020 is equal to the carrying values of its financial assets.

-Given the Group's diverse base of counterparties, it is not exposed to large concentrations of credit risk
+Given the Group's diverse base of counterparties, it is not exposed to large concentrations of credit risk.

 An impairment analysis is performed at each reporting date using a provision matrix to measure expected credit losses.
 The provision rate based on days past due of all customers as they have similar loss patterns.
 Generally, trade receivables are written off if past due for more than one year and are not subject to enforcement activity.
-The security deposits and advance rental are considered in the calculation of impairment as recoveries.
-As of December 31, 2020 and 2019, the exposure at default amounts to ₱12,400.1 million and ₱14,354.9 million, respectively.
-The expected credit loss rate is 7.2% and 5.3% that resulted in the ECL of ₱1,945.5 million and ₱1,186.3 million as of December 31, 2020 and December 31, 2019, respectively.
+The security deposits and advance rental from tenants are considered in the calculation of impairment as recoveries.
+As of December 31, 2021 and 2020, the exposure at default amounts to ₱25,010.7 million and ₱12,400.1 million, respectively.
+The expected credit loss rate is 7.2% and 5.3% that resulted in the ECL of ₱2,294.2 million and ₱1,945.5 million as of December 31, 2021 and December 31, 2020, respectively.

-As of December 31, 2020 and 2019, the aging analysis of past due but not impaired trade receivables presented per class follow:
+As of December 31, 2021 and 2020, the aging analysis of past due but not impaired trade receivables presented per class follow: